nick-andr/used-cars-sales-analysis/README.md

    - Build interactive dashboards to highlight the most popular brands and models.
    - Compare average prices across makes and model years.

----

-## Interim Insights
-- Early cleaning shows that the dataset was heavily affected by duplicate and invalid entries.
-- The most common makes are expected to be Ford, Chevrolet, Toyota, Honda, and Nissan.
-- By combining SQL cleaning with Python analysis and Tableau visualization, the project will provide dealership-style recommendations on which brands/models offer the best balance of popularity and value.

----

-## Next Steps
-- Finalize SQL regex mappings to cover modern EV brands (Rivian, Lucid, Polestar, Genesis).
-- Conduct exploratory analysis in Python (average prices, mileage distributions).
-- Create Tableau dashboards to communicate insights visually.
-- Summarize recommendations for a used car dealership (e.g., which makes/models to prioritize).

----

 ## Skills Demonstrated
 - SQL for data cleaning and preprocessing
 - Data export pipelines into Python/BI tools